|

 and justice -- and this makes us patient and understanding

 as other nations are at different stages of this journey."
+So reforms that lead

 to softening on Israel, some economic liberalisation